-1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment

-- 2. The initial sales charge for the LD unit class is 5% of the net asset value per unit.
-The initial sales charge for the TFD and TFC unit classes is 0% of the net asset value per unit.
+- 1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment. - 2.
+The initial sales charge for the LC and LD unit classes is 5% of the net asset value per unit.
+For the ID, TFC and USD IC unit classes, the initial sales charge is 0% of the net asset value per unit.
 The Company is free to charge a lower initial sales charge, or no initial sales charge at all. - 3.
 A redemption fee is not charged.
 Redemption takes place at the net asset value per unit. - 4.
 Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date of the respective net asset value (cf. article 18 (1) of the General Terms and Conditions of Investment) as the all-in fee.
+Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.